 For institutions considering reducing the flow rates delivered via NHF during this pandemic, please be aware that this may negatively impact therapy effectiveness, and currently there is no evidence to suggest this mitigates risks to healthcare personnel.
 Appropriate isolation and airborne PPE precautions are still recommended (irrespective of flow rate) and, once in place, we suggest following evidence-based flow rates to maximize therapy effectiveness.

 For data on aerosol dispersion, please visit Nasal High Flow Therapy COVID-19 Information.

-The WHO guidelines note that in situations where mechanical ventilation might not be available, bubble nasal CPAP may be used for patients with severe hypoxemia and may be more readily available in resource-limited settings.
+The WHO guidelines note that in situations where mechanical ventilation might not be available, bubble nasal CPAP may be used for patients with severe hypoxemia and may be more readily available.1

 For institutions where bubble CPAP is the current standard of care for newborn infants requiring respiratory support (for non-COVID-19 reasons), there are currently no recommendations to change clinical practice for the majority of neonatal patients.

 With any bubble CPAP delivery system there are two main places where gases and potential aerosols are likely to leak: between the patient and the mask/prongs (patient leak), and where the air exits from the bubble CPAP generator (intentional leak).